 Local Wallets – These Wallets run the Zcash client and a full network node on your Computer.
 These are a little more technical to set-up and use.
 To use Zcashs Private Addresses you will need to download one of these:

-Note: The first link above is for the Official Zcash Client on Linux.
+Note: The first link above is for the Official Zcash Client on Linux, here is the Official User Guide.
 The Windows version is open source from David Mercer.
 Kozyilmaz has the most up-to date Mac version.
 There is a Tutorial for the Windows wallet if you can find it on Coinwallet Guide.com.
 Be sure to perform regular Backups of your wallet.
 You can find a list of the API commands to use with these Zcash wallets Here

 If you like to dig into code there are some very cool Zcash wallet projects that you can use: